The CNAS Science Ambassador Program

 Commit to six quarters (two academic years) in the Science Ambassador Program

-Commit to at least six events that include weekends or weeknights (five for returning Ambassadors), and 8 hours of project time.
+Commit to at least six events per year that include weekends or weeknights, and eight hours per year of project time.

 2018-19 Event Schedule